codedthinking/bead-demo-rsecon/miklos1.md

 ## Enter bead

-**A command-line tool that ensures your output is a function of your input**
+**A command-line tool that captures your data’s story, step by step.**

 - Much simpler than alternatives
 - Language agnostic
-- Works with heterogeneous teams
+- Supports heterogeneous teams

 ## What bead Does NOT Do